 On the trail

-Put your refried beans in a pot and add water to cover.
-Bring water to boil.
+- Put the veggie chilli in a pot and pour water over to cover.

 Hi Monica,